uxlfoundation/oneapi-construction-kit/doc/scripts/perf.rst

  list.

 ``-f``, ``--func=\<function-names\>``
   A CSV of function names generated while JITing.
-Usually on host ComputeAorta will JIT function names of the form ``__mux_host_%u``.
+Usually on host oneAPI Construction Kit will JIT function names of the form ``__mux_host_%u``.
 Only names found in the map-file can be annotated.
 If this option is not specified, then by   default, all functions found within perf-logs will be annotated and displayed (Beware : potentially large).
 Multiple ``-f`` options on the command-line will be merged to make one single CSV option list.

 ``-e``, ``--event=\<event-names\>``
   A CSV of event names that the user is interested in parsing.
 This option is